Volcanoes in Italy

 Volcanism and earthquakes

-Italyis set on a geological powder keg.
-The earth's crust below the country is highly active, because the two continental plates of Europe and Africa meet each other directly in Italy.
-One can see on the map of Italy that these geological upheavals lead from Sicily along the Apennine up to Veneto.
-The results are recurring earthquakes, sometimes with serious consequences and many still active volcanoes in Italy, which have the country firmly under control.
-Among them, the famous Mount Etna and Mount Vesuvius!
+Italy is located on a geological tinderbox.
+The crust below the country is highly active due to the direct clash the European and the African tectonic plate.
+These geolocial faults run all through Italy from Sicily in the south along the Apennine up to Veneto in the south.
+The results are recurring earthquakes, sometimes with serious consequences, and many still active volcanoes in Italy, which have the country firmly under control.
+Among them are famous Mount Etna and the Vesuvius.

-Theearth's crust in Italy has not yet come to rest.
-Just below the country, a geological fold runs through the land, where continental plates of Europe and Africa are bouncing together.
-This hot zone reaches from Sicily, along the Apennine to Venezia Giulia.
-Looking at the map of Italy, one can see along this line many famous and active volcanoes and popular thermal baths and mineral springs.
+The earth's crust in Italy has not yet come to rest.
+The tectonic plates of Europe and Africa meet just below the Italian landmass resulting in a geologic fault running through the entire country.
+This hot zone spreadss from Sicily along the Apennine to Venezia Giulia.
+A look at the map of Italy shows many famous and active volcanoes as well as popular thermal baths and mineral springs located along this fault.

 Etna in Sicily Mount Etna